Master of Finance

 The non-refundable application fee of $150.00 USD must be paid online prior to submitting your application.

 We offer fee waivers to the following applicants:

-- Active U.S. military personnel
+Veteran and active-duty U.S. military personnel

-- Teach for America members/alumni
+- Current Teach for America members and alumni

-- Peace Corps members
+- Current Peace Corps members

-Applicants who qualify must submit the fee waiver form at least ONE week before the application deadline.
+To request a fee waiver, please start your application and navigate to the Payment section where you will find the fee waiver form and information on the documentation required to obtain the waiver.
 Your request will be reviewed and you will receive an email with the results.
-If your fee is waived, you will be able to proceed to submit your application.
+If your fee is waived, it will be reflected on this page and you will be able to proceed with submission.

 Please note that all fee waiver requests must be submitted at least ONE week before the application deadline and we cannot grant retroactive fee waivers if the application fee has already been paid online.